 For Asset Metering Types 1, 2 and 3 circuits shall be measured by both main and check Asset Meters.

-All Half Hourly Integral Outstation Meters and separate Outstations (located at the same location as the Half Hourly Integral Outstation Meters) shall be to a format and protocol approved by the Panel in accordance with BSCP601 ‘Metering Protocol Approval and Compliance Testing’; and be static and configured to measure on a half hourly basis.
+All Half Hourly Integral Outstation Meters and separate half hourly Outstations (located at the same location as the Half Hourly Integral Outstation Meters) data shall be to a format and protocol approved by the Panel in accordance with BSCP601 ‘Metering Protocol Approval and Compliance Testing’.
 This approval will be for Code of Practices 1, 2, 3, 5 and 10 as applicable.
 So long as the minimum accuracy classes for this Code of Practice are met a Meter approved for use in Code of Practice 1, 2, 3, 5 and 10 can be used as an Asset Meter; Table 6 shows the equivalence between the Codes of Practices (1, 2, 3, 5 and 10) and the Asset Metering Type.

 Table 6: Asset Metering Type Code of Practice Compliance